OctopusDeploy/docs/docs/security/authentication/username-password.md

 Username and Password authentication can only be configured for Octopus Server.
 For [Octopus Cloud](/docs/octopus-cloud/index.md), authentication using this provider is supported through [Octopus ID](octopusid-authentication.md).
 See our [authentication provider compatibility](/docs/security/authentication/auth-provider-compatibility.md) section for further information.
 :::

-Octopus provides a Username and Password authentication provider allowing you to create user accounts in Octopus manually without any requirement for an external authentication provider.
+Octopus provides a Username and Password authentication provider allowing you to create user accounts in Octopus manually without requirement for an external authentication provider.

 The Username and Password provider is available out-of-the-box as one of [a number of custom Server extensions](/docs/administration/server-extensibility/customizing-an-octopus-deploy-server-extension.md) provided as part of the Octopus Deploy installation.
 It is an open-source project and the source code is available on [GitHub](https://github.com/OctopusDeploy/UsernamePasswordAuthenticationProvider).